opengitorg/openmr-git-course/_episodes/04-collaboration.md

 {: .language-bash}

-we can see that our file is listed as *Unmerged* and if we look at *paper.md*, we see something like:
+we can see that our file is listed as *Unmerged* and if we look at *article.md*, we see something like:

 ```
 <<<<<<< HEAD
 Author
-G Capes, J Smith
+Atay, M Selim
 =======
 author
-J Smith, G Capes
+M Selim, Atay
 >>>>>>> 1b55fe7f23a6411f99bf573bfb287937ecb647fc
 ```